checko/Yolov3FromScratch/README.md

 ```bash
 tensorboard --logdir=runs
 ```
-Then open http://localhost:6006 in your web browser to view training metrics.

-5. Test the model and visualize results:
+5. Test the model using VOC2007:
 ```bash
 python test.py
 ```

 This will load a trained model checkpoint and display test images with predicted bounding boxes.

 ## Credits